The COUTIF Google Sheets function can be used when you want to get the count when a given condition is met.

 =COUNTIF($A$2:$A$13,“*Apple*”)

 In the above example, the criterion used is *Apple*.
-An asterisk (*) is a wildcard character that represents any number of characters.
-So *Apple* would count any cell that has the text Apple in it and it could be flanked by any number of characters on either side.
+An asterisk (*) is a wildcard character representing any number of characters.
+So *Apple* would count any cell with the text Apple in it, and it could be flanked by any number of characters on either side.

-COUNTIFS works similarly to COUNTIF but allows you to select more than one criteria to check against before counting.
+The COUNTIF and Google Sheets COUNTIFS function works similarly.
+However, COUNTIFS allows you to select multiple criteria to check against before counting.
 The syntax for COUNTIFS goes as follows:

 = COUNTIFS (criteria_range1, condition1,[ criteria_range2, condition2,…])